snoopdave/mbcanvas/README.md

 To build and run mbcanvas, you will need a computer with Node, Npm and Grunt installed, also you'll need a web-browser.

-On a Debian Linux based system, you can install Node, Npm and Grunt like so:

-	sudo apt-get install node
-	sudo apt-get install npm
-	sudo npm install --global grunt

 ## Getting the code

 Clone this Github repo.